jyourstone/jellyfin-smartplaylist-plugin/README.md

     -   Set the default sort order for new playlists.
     -   Set the default max items and max play time for new playlists.
     -   Configure custom prefix and suffix for playlist names.
+    -   Set the default auto-refresh mode for new playlists.
     -   Export all playlists to a ZIP file for backup or transfer.
     -   Import playlists from a ZIP file with duplicate detection.
     -   Manually trigger a refresh for all smart playlists.